-Submission: Nov 19, 2021 Revisions: Dec 14, 2021; Feb 11, 2022 Responses: Dec 22, 2021; Feb 11, 2022 Acceptance: Apr 15, 2022 Publication: Apr 19, 2022 patients.
-Less than half report high confidence that they can provide quality care to NDCI patients, and many hold biased perceptions of this population.
-Physicians also struggle with navigating key aspects of NDCI patient care, including ableism, self-determination, coordinating care, and accommodations, resulting in a compromise in healthcare quality.
+Physician lack of knowledge about NDCI is one mechanism underlying health disparities.
+Overall, physicians report stress, lack of confidence, fear, and anxiety in providing care for NDCI patients.10 Less than half report high confidence that they can provide quality care to NDCI patients and many hold biased perceptions of this population.11 Physicians also struggle with navigating key aspects of NDCI patient care, including ableism, self-determination, coordinating care, and accommodations, which compromises healthcare quality.12

 A lack of knowledge originates from shortcomings in medical education training worldwide.
-For example, only half of U.S. medical school deans report having education curricula about biopsychosocial aspects of caring for patients with NDCI in their schools.
-Indeed, there is a long history of excluding NDCI populations more broadly from conversations about diversity in medical education and society.
-For example, medical education competencies do not specifically identify NDCI conditions, and in the instances where an NDCI-focused curriculum is available, content typically focuses on those with physical NDCI conditions.
-Furthermore, competencies do not necessarily translate into changes in curricula.
-As a result, medical students often graduate without the capacities needed to treat NDCI patients.
+13 For example, only half of U.S. medical school deans report having education curricula about biopsychosocial aspects of caring for patients with NDCI in their schools.
+14 Indeed, there is a long history of excluding NDCI populations from conversations about diversity in medical education and society more broadly.
+15 For example, medical education competencies do not specifically identify NDCI conditions 16 and in the instances where an NDCI-focused curriculum is available, content typically focuses on those with physical NDCI conditions.
+14 Furthermore, competencies do not necessarily translate into changes in curricula.
+As a result, medical students often graduate without the capacities necessary to treat NDCI patients.

 Improving physician knowledge and competence by exploring opportunities to provide education to medical students may address health disparities for this population.
-This study aims to describe current medical students' perceptions, self-reported knowledge, and competence related to treating NDCI patients.
+The purpose of this study is to describe current medical students' perceptions, self-reported knowledge, and competence related to treating NDCI patients.
 Findings have the potential to inform changes to medical school curricula that can ameliorate health disparities for NDCI populations.